EDMdesigner/EDMdesigner-API-Doc/source/index.md

 Opens a project.

-//TODO - talk about the iframe.
+//TODO - reference to the next chapter

 HTTP | JSONP | JS API
 -----|-------|-------